newville/pyshortcuts/README.md

   * `-b`, `--bootstrap`   create a desktop shortcut to run GUI version of pyshortcut

-Note that running in the Terminal is True by default, which means that each time the shortcut is used to lauch the program, a new Terminal or Command window will be created for it.
+Note that running in the Terminal is True by default, which means that each time the shortcut is used to launch the application, a new Terminal or Command window will be created for it.
 For many command-line applications, this is appropriate.
 The extra Terminal or Command window may be unwanted for some GUI applications, and can be disabled with the `-g` or `--gui` option.